 An encumbrance rating is a penalty applied by almost all body armour and bardings.
-This is a measure of how much your defensive equipment gets in the way of your attacks, spellcasting, and attempts to evade enemy attacks.
+This is a measure of how much your defensive equipment gets in the way of spellcasting, ranged weapons, and attempts to evade enemy attacks.
 Multiple sources of encumbrance rating stack with each other.
-Shields also have a penalty, but it is handled differently and is never actually named in game.
+Shields also have a penalty, but it is handled differently and is never actually named in game (see Shields#Shield Penalties).

 See the Table of Armours for numerical details on all items with encumbrance ratings.